RayPT808/momentum-bicycle-workshop/README.md

 # Momentum Bicycle Workshop

 The Momentum Bicycle Workshop website is an imaginery workshop for anyone who needs some sort of service to be carried out on their bicycle.
-As one would say this would your local bike shop.
+As one would say this would be your local bike shop.
 It's not a frnachise or a big multi corporation, Momentum Bicycle Workshop is a small independent business, that was openened with the aim to help out anyone who is having troubles with the bicycle.
 The main driving force behind the business is the passion for cycling, promoting a healthier way of locomotion and the social aspects of cycling.
+'Momentum Bicycle Workshop' is a web application designed to streamline bicycle repair bookings, manage appointments, and provide a seamless experience for customers and workshop owners.

 ![Momentum](documentation/screenshots/momentum.png)

+To visit the deployed version of Momentum Bicycle Workshop [click here](https://momentum-bicycle-workshop-22fb69372d3e.herokuapp.com/contact/).

 ## Purpose
 The objective of this app/ website is to provide the user with a guidence and service regarding bicycle issues.